jlohrmann/journal-serverless/README.md

 # Functionality of the application

 This application will allow creating/removing/updating/fetching Journal Entry items.
 Each Entry item can optionally have an attachment image.
 Each user only has access to Journal Entries that he/she has created.
+Published entries will be available outside of this application and are beyond the scope of this application.
+ReviewByDate is automatically set at this time for  7 days from entry.
+Future releases will allow user to select review by date and will highlight journal entries past due for review.

 # Entries

 The application should store Journal Entries, and each Entry item contains the following fields:

 * `userId` (string) - a unique id for a user
-* `entryId` (string) - a unique id for an item
+* `entryId` (string) - a unique id for an entry item
 * `createdAt` (string) - date and time when an item was created
 * `entry` (string) - journal entry (e.g. "Today I ate cheese")
 * `reviewByDate` (string) - date and time by which an item should be reviewed for publishing